Advice to Young People, The Lies I Tell Myself¶

 How to Get a Job¶

 I've never gotten a job by applying to it.
 It's always been referrals or someone reaching out to me.
 So honestly, my resume is shit compared to my peers.
-I'm terrible at interviewing, and I've never done leetcode.
+I'm terrible at interviewing, and I've never done LeetCode.
 This is not a brag; it's just not my style.
 Am I a nepo baby?
 I don't know.
 Was I a morale hire?
 I'm pretty disagreeable.
 Was it merit?
 Also not sure.

 Merit¶